MANISH3600/interpreter/README.md

-this is a  python interpreter  created using django, websockets ,docker ,monaco and javascripts
+this is a  python interpreter  created using django, websockets ,docker ,monaco and javascript

 you can check it out at
 http://ec2-18-119-167-29.us-east-2.compute.amazonaws.com:8000/